FIX Protocol & Liquidity Connectivity

 • Correct final state transition on completion/cancel

-4) Market data vs execution streams
+4) Market Data vs Execution Streams

 Many teams confuse market data connectivity with execution quality.
 Your UI may stream via WebSockets while execution routes via FIX.
 Price construction and quote integrity become part of your dispute and risk story.

-• UI streaming: WebSockets with snapshot + incremental updates
+WebSockets with snapshot + incremental updates

-• Execution pricing: LP quotes, last look, rejects
+LP quotes, last look, rejects

-• Audit: what price was shown vs what price executed
+What price was shown vs what price executed

-5) Drop copy and reconciliation
+5) Drop Copy and Reconciliation

 Drop copy is the practical way to build confidence.
 It enables monitoring, post-trade reconciliation, and state recovery after incidents.